sovietspaceship/vscode-magic-script/README.md

 Replace `<number>` with one between 1 and 9.
 For example, `.vscode/magic-script.2.js` runs when `magic-script.runMagicScript2` is triggered.

 Modules are only required to default-export a function, taking a single optional argument as the numeric index of the script.
 As the command runs within the editor, magic scripts have full access to the vscode module, which can be installed globally or as a dev dependency in your workspace.
+Modules can be forced to be reloaded by exporting a `alwaysReload` property as `true`.

 Check `examples/` for some examples.